University of Canberra: Student demographics

 Over 100,000 students have graduated from the university since 1970.

 After a rapid period of growth which saw a 78% increase in student enrolments between 2007 and 2014, UC has sustained an annual enrolment of between 11,000 and 12,000 equivalent full-time students.
 The median Australian Tertiary Admission Rank of UC students was approximately 71 in 2012.

 Student media

-An independent radio station, 87.8 UCFM is run by students from the main UC campus.
+An independent radio station, UCFM, is run by students and the Faculty of Arts and Design from the main UC campus.